tester9071348/VxKex-Extended/.github/ISSUE_TEMPLATE/-x--app-doesn-t-work-with-vxkex-extended-.md

    ```
    YY.Depends.Analyzer.exe "D:\Tool\SomeProgram.exe" /IgnoreReady /ReportView:Table /Target:6.1.7600
    ```
 3. This will generate a Markdown file named `SomeProgram.exe.md` in the same directory as the analyzer.
-The file contains a list of API/s that the application might use and is available only on Windows 8 or higher.
+The file contains a list of API(s) that the application might use and is available only on Windows 8 or higher.

 4. Open the `.md` file, copy its entire contents, and paste it into the collapsible section below.